philips/specs/bundle.md

 This bundle specification enables users in the following cases:

 - A user can create a root filesystem and configuration, with low-level OS and host specific details, and launch it as a container under an Open Container runner.
+- A user can move a root filesystem and configuration between hosts and have the container behave in the same way.

 ## Directory layout